-Smaller cards (approx 6×9 mm) seem to have come onto the market in the late 1940’s.
+Smaller cards (approx 6×9 mm) seem to have come onto the market in the late 1940s.
 Before that the cards were larger (approx 10×20 mm).
 The price per button was often written on the card, and the number the customer wanted would be cut off.
 As a consequence, there are many partial cards out there which makes identification difficult.
-Even many of the complete cards are not labelled by country and/or maker; instead they are labelled something along the lines of ‘Lastest Fashion’ or ‘Fashion Buttons’.
-Even when labelled, it can be impossible to know whether they were manufactured here, or imported then carded here.
+Also, many of the complete cards are not labelled by country and/or maker.
+Instead they are labelled something along the lines of ‘Lastest Fashion’ or ‘Fashion Buttons’.
+Therefore, even when labelled, it can be impossible to know whether they were manufactured here, or imported.

 LATEST FASHION/FASHIONABLE BUTTONS:

 The illustrations below are from advertising dated between 1942 to 1946.
-One shows buttons shaped as a silhouette of a lady that has also been seen on Coronet branded cards.
-Perhaps this indicates these were made by the same company.
+One shows buttons shaped as a silhouette of a lady that has also been seen on Coronet branded cards, so these may have been made by the same company, possibly General Plastics.

-There was Rosalea brand wool advertised in the 1930’s. ?
-The same company.
+There was Rosalea brand wool advertised in the 1930s.
+Perhaps these buttons came from the same company?